skellis46/embodied-camera/embodied-camera-application-proposal.md

 >explain rationale for research staff resources requested, including reason for number of RAs, PhD students, local researchers, and/or consultants.
 >briefly describe division of labour between these

+(consultants only there to consult on the work being done) - doesn’t quite fit (which is a good thing I think)

 ## publications